todogroup/osposurvey/2020/questions.md

 * Yes
 * No
 * Don't know
->LH, note for survey coding, 4/22/20, "Yes" maps to "Formal" from previous years.
 >ROUTING: "Yes" goes to Part 2b; "No" and "Don't know" go to Part 2c

 ### Part 2b: Employees in formal programs